WebsyteAI/wai-browser-rendering/TEMPLATE_PROMPT.md

 3. **Markdown Results Page**:
    - Display the converted Markdown results.
+   - Use `marked.js` to render the Markdown content dynamically in the browser.
    - Include a "Copy Markdown" button for each result, allowing users to copy the content to their clipboard.

 4. **FAQs Section**: